 In an effort to maintain this special relationship with Kenya, St. Lawrence University continues to offer two full scholarships to qualifying Kenya students on an annual basis.
 The scholarship covers tuition, fees, room and board.
 The scholarship does not cover transportation to/from the US, books or personal expenses.
 In order to apply for the Kenya scholarship, a student must submit the following:

-- Common Application and college essay;
+- Common Application and college essay

-- high school transcript;
+- High school transcript

-- KNEC results (if available);
+- KNEC results (if available)

-- SAT subject tests (candidates must submit results for a minimum of two subjects); and
+- SAT subject tests (candidates must submit results for a minimum of two subjects);

-- three recommendation letters from high school.
+- Three recommendation letters from high school

-For further information on this program, please contact the Director of International Admissions, Musa Khalidi, via email.
+For further information on this program, please contact the Executive Director of International Admissions, Musa Khalidi, via email.